 The following recommendations can be derived related to homeless services, the countries should abolish local connection rules to improve equal access to emergency accommodation.
-Also, the countries need to consider increased funding for homelessness services and the housing stock available for the provision of housing services (all forms of accommodation including housing first).
-Guarantee adequate working conditions and decent pay for individuals working in the provision of homeless services is needed.
-Countries should also accelerate the use of housing first services and improve data collection, particularly regarding the quality of services from the perspective of clients.
+Also, the countries need to consider increased funding for homelessness services and the housing stock available for the provision of housing services (all forms of accommodation including HF).
+Guaranteed adequate working conditions and decent pay for individuals working in the provision of homeless services is needed.
+Countries should also accelerate the use of Housing First services and improve data collection, particularly regarding the quality of services from the perspective of clients.

-Domain 4, social security and access to adequate income
+Domain IV: Social security and access to adequate income